 Database archiving is the process of removing selected records (from active databases), and storing them in an archive where they can be managed and retrieved if needed.
 Database archiving allows the movement of little-used data to a standardized archive, while keeping it available if needed.
 This practice also has the additional benefit of potentially increasing database performance due to the smaller active data store.

 Database retirement is the process of decommissioning (shutting down) an inactive database application - mainly for cost savings.
 In the past, companies simply kept the obsolete database application running just in case they needed to access the legacy data.
 Some simply turned off the application and purged data without verifying the data was not under regulatory retention requirements or involved in litigation.
 Database retirement is, in fact, a one way street in that once retired, it is very difficult to reactivate the application or access the data in a readable format.
-You shouldn’t retire a database and purge data without first talking to your legal department and if needed, consider archiving some or all of the data.
+You shouldn’t decommission a database and purge data without first talking to your legal department and if needed, consider archiving some or all of the data.

 Archiving provides several benefits including better database performance and inactive data management based on customizable policies.